To exercise a pastoral ministry to the whole establishment, and to ensure the availability of Buddhist Teaching and Practice.

 Must have a competent understanding of Buddhist Teaching and Practice.

-Must have knowledge of Buddhist schools other than the one to which he or she belongs and be willing to help and encourage interest in and practice of those schools when required.
+Must have demonstrable knowledge of Buddhist schools other than the one to which you belong and be willing and able to help and encourage interest in and practice of those schools when required.

 Pastoral care of inmates and staff, including those who are already Buddhists as well as those who are inquiring or just beginning to explore an interest in Buddhism.

 Individual and group instruction in the theory and practice of Buddhism.

 Guidance with reading matter and making available literature.